g3ntrix/v2ray-telegram-stats-bot/README.md

 # V2Ray Server Stats Bot

-hi.
 A Telegram bot for fetching and displaying stats from a V2Ray server database.
 Supports multiple servers and designed to work with databases that are collected on a server using the `scp` command and cronjobs.

 ![Mozilla Public License 2](https://img.shields.io/badge/license-MPL2-blue.svg)